how-to-firebase/full-stack-firebase/cloud-firestore/introduction.md

 Graph databases such as [JanusGraph](http://janusgraph.org/) are optimized for graph data.
 For instance, if you're building a social app and you find yourself trying to query how many of a user's friends live in nearby cities, but you also need to query how many of those friends' friends also live nearby... you may want to stick to a graph database.

-Both of these use cases--relational and graph data--can be modeled in Cloud Firestore; however, the queries may run more slowly and cost more than if you used a more dedicated database.
+Both of these use cases--relational and graph data--**can** be modeled in Cloud Firestore; however, the queries may run more slowly and cost more than if you used a more dedicated database.

 ### Hybrid solutions